 Though the tongue is a little member of the body, yet it wields great power and influence over the whole body.

-If your tongue is left unchecked, untamed or unbridled; it will defile you, render your faith worthless, bring condemnation upon you, and may eventually send you to hell fire (Jam.
+If your tongue is left unchecked, untamed or unbridled; it will defile you, render your faith worthless, and bring condemnation upon you (Jam.
 1:26).

 It is therefore vitally necessary for you as a believer to constantly bring your tongue under check or control.

 The Lord Jesus sternly warns us about the danger of not bridling our tongues.

 Matthew 12:36-37 – NKJV

 36 “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.